 relating to research participants as confidential.
 It is only to be used

 in line with the ethical approval and consents received for use of the

 All participant data collected and stored by Clinical School researchers must be stored and used in line with the Data Protection Act 2018 and the Common Law of Confidentiality.

-3. The MRC Epidemiology Unit for MRC Epidemiology staff only has two areas.
-One air-gapped system and one Secure Research Database.
+- The MRC Epidemiology Unit for MRC Epidemiology staff only has two areas.
+One air-gapped system for archive purposes only and one Secure Research Database.